 Resource Page - featuring coloring pages, health information pages and more, some in Spanish and some bilingual

 A Little History

 The first healing mission took place when Deb Adams from St. John's ELCA (Brookfield, WI) received a call from God to provide healing in El Salvador.
 She had never been to El Salvador, but God had a plan.
 The mission was jointly-planned between St. John's, All Peoples ELCA (Milwaukee, WI) and their sister church and included doctor and nurses from the Salvadoran Health Department.
 The medical team did well-checks in the little church in the community of Los Héroes while a teaching team did a 3-day Vacation Bible School experience in the community school.
 That was in 2000.

-Over the past 12 years, the mission has grown.
+Over the next 15 years, the mission grew.
 Los Héroes had always invited neighboring communities to participate, and eventually worked in concert with the national church to move the mission to the Salvadoran Lutheran Church Clinic in San Salvador so that more people could participate.
-The mission has historically included worship, baptism, education and medical checks, and over the years other elements have been added according to the gifts which healers brought to the table.
-In 2007, Cross of Life ELCA (Brookfield, WI) combined its 2 years of experience doing dental missions with the St. John's Mission.
-St. John's and Cross of Life have continued to work together with other area church leaders to coordinate the Missions of Healing, which have included participants from 13 Milwaukee Synod congregations (including Bishop Jeff), professionals and lay-healers from outside the church, and participants from congregations in Minnesota, Arizona and Texas.
+The mission has traditionally included worship, baptism, education and medical checks, and over the years other elements have been added according to the gifts which healers brought to the table.
+In 2007, Cross of Life ELCA (Brookfield, WI) combined its 2 years of experience doing dental missions with their sister church in Soyapango with the mission of healing in San Salvador.
+In 2013, the Mission of Healing teams divided according to micro-region, to better coordinate with the Salvadoran Lutheran Churches within each region.
+The Greater Milwaukee Synod primarily works with the Salvadoran teams in the North and Central-South.
+An Eastern program is in the works.

 A Leadership Roundtable has been established to help with coordination of resources and personnel among the different events and to help facilitate communication with the Salvadoran team leaders.